-1) Get a to-do list ready
+1) Get a To-Do List Ready

-2) Finding Moving Company
+2) Find a Moving Company

 3) Transferring/Connecting Utilities

-4) Changing locks
+4) Changing Locks

 One thing you might not expect to do on your first move is to change exterior locks.
 The previous homeowners would have given you all their copies, but what if they lent a key to their neighbours and never asked for it back?
 By changing your exterior locks, you can feel secure about your new home and ensure only your family has access to your house.